xsyncio/plugins/README.md

 class CSESearchResults(Plugin):
     label = "CSE Result"
     name = "CSE result"
-    show_label = False  # do not show this on the entities dialog
+    show_label = False  # do not show this on the entities dialog Q
     # the user sees on the left of the project graph screen
     color = "#058F63"
     node = [